Python

 Save your script and run it.
 You should see a new browser window open with your plot displayed.

-Recomendado: XGBoost ML Model in Python: A Step-by-Step Guide to Implementation
+Recomendado: ANOVA Test in Python: Step-by-Step Guide and Examples

 Customizing the Plot